 Gamar explained that the committee began yesterday to return stolen belongings and money to their owners via military intelligence.

 He described the situation until yesterday evening in the three areas as calm and stable after the local committee started to take the necessary measures.

 He said, “The beneficiary group of these factories is trying to find justification for the excessive use of force against peaceful protesters”.
-He pointed out that the RSF, after they fled on Monday from angry protestors, abandoned their weapons.
+He pointed out that the RSF militiamen, after they fled from angry protestors on Monday, abandoned their weapons.
 “The people in turn handed them over to the Military Intelligence unit in the area, which indicates conclusively the lie of these reports.”

 Gamar explained that three wounded were taken to hospitals in Khartoum.
 One man had his leg amputated on Monday.

 Talodi Hospital received 10 people wounded on Monday, including one who was stabbed with a knife.

 Gamar expressed doubt in the investigation committee as “unfair and nondependent, with members involved in the events and the cause of the crisis, represented by the RSF and the security apparatus”.

 HUDO calls for “an immediate cessation of mining operations in South Kordofan (Kadugli, Talodi, El Leri, Kalogi, El Terter, Abu Jubeiha, and Rashad) and any other areas in the Nuba Mountains where this irresponsible mining is practiced”.